MaelMbange/gruntdotapi/README.md

-A package to deal with halo infinite made by gruntdotapi - Zeny
+A package to deal with halo infinite api made by Zeny (twitter/x @gruntdotapi)